Arbiter (Halo): Other appearances

 An Arbiter is depicted in Halo Legends, a collection of anime short films developed between 343 Industries and numerous Japanese animation studios; "The Duel" shows how the position of Arbiter was stripped of its prestige and influence.

 An Arbiter makes a non-canon appearance as a guest playable character in Killer Instinct: Season Three, voiced by Ray Chase.
 He uses several weapons from the Halo series in combat, and fights in the Arena of Judgment, a stage set in the midst of a battle on Sanghelios.
 According to franchise development director Frank O'Connor, this character is an "amalgam" of historical characters.

-Thel 'Vadamee also appears in several Halo novels, including Halo: First Strike and The Cole Protocol, the latter of which his name is first mentioned, which details his career before and during the events of Combat Evolved and Halo 2, prior to being named the Arbiter.
+Thel 'Vadam also appears in several Halo novels, including Halo: First Strike and The Cole Protocol, the latter of which his name is first mentioned, which details his career before and during the events of Combat Evolved and Halo 2, prior to being named the Arbiter.

+An Arbiter named Var 'Gatanai leads the Covenant's war against humanity in season two of the Halo TV series.
+In the season finale, he was defeated by the Master Chief in a vicious duel and then killed with his own energy sword by the Spartan.